jedcn/reveal-ck/README.md

 If that's the case, try the following:

 * `gem instll reveal-ck`

-* Using the editor of your choice, create a file with this content:
+* Using the editor of your choice, create a file named `slides.haml` with this content:

 ```haml
 %section